25 Sample Personal Recommendation Letters (Tips & Examples)

 Examples of applicant’s qualities

 The qualities stated and their examples should positively highlight the applicant’s best attributes.
 It is also essential that the recommender’s use of examples make the applicant stand out.
-For example, if the applicant is applying for a job as an EMT, provide an instance where his/her attention to detail resulted in them saving a life.
+For example, if the applicant is applying for a job as an EMT, provide an instance where their attention to detail resulted in them saving a life.

 John demonstrated his attention to detail in the winter of 2017 when a building collapsed in downtown Manhattan and one of the survivors claimed it is okay.
 He noticed there was bruising around the survivor’s navel area.
 The doctors said that had the patient not sought treatment he would have died within hours.

 During his employment, he has proved himself by organizing open houses, handling various office duties, and securing leads for our company.
 He is creative, industrious, and dedicated.
-He has also contributed to meetings, offering sound ideas which assisted us in meeting our goals.
+He has also contributed to meetings, offering sound ideas that assisted us in meeting our goals.

 Throughout his stay, he utilized his soft skills, helping us close several important real estate deals.
 He has also ventured into dealing with contractors with regard to property development with great success.
 He initiated and coordinated several projects, as well as organized our annual charity functions.